uclhal/Data-Science-for-Docs/03-lesson-03-getting-data-into-r.md

 ### Exercise: Taking a quick look at the data

-a.
-What are the names of the columns?
+1. What are the names of the columns?

-b.
-What is the mean and standard deviation of the subject heights?
+2. What is the mean and standard deviation of the subject heights?

-c.
-Can you find out how many males and females there are?
+3. Can you find out how many males and females there are?
 Hint: you can use the function `table()` or `xtab()`

-d.
-Can you find out how many subjects there are?
+4. Can you find out how many subjects there are?

 ### Questions